Red Wine Tri Tip Marinade

 Remove the tri tip from the marinade and pat it completely dry with paper towels.
 Discard the marinade.

 This is the most important step.
 If the surface is wet, it steams instead of searing.
 You need a dry surface for a proper crust.
-Pat it aggressively - you want it bone dry.
+Pat it aggressively.
+You want it bone dry.

 - 4